-Located below the console interior stairs is the air accumulator tank, air regulator and additional water separator.
-Both the air regulator and additional water separator are equipped with automatic drains but should be inspected regularly to ensure they are dry by looking through the clear lens.
+Located below the console interior stairs are the air regulator and an additional water separator both of these units are equipped with automatic drains but should be inspected regularly to ensure they are dry by looking through the clear lens.
 To test for water, turn the manual drain fittings at the bottom of the bowls counter clockwise until air comes out.
-To close, turn the fitting clockwise until the air no air leaks out.
-Be careful not to over tighten these fittings and only hand tighten.
+To close, turn the fitting clockwise until no air leaks out.
+Be careful not to over tighten these fittings, hand tighten only.